top of page

 (working title)

-The project is being developed in consultation with Susan Brecker and Darryl Pitt, and led by composer/violinist Meg Okura.
+Continuing Michael Brecker’s groundbreaking chamber-jazz orchestra vision from Wide Angles, developed in conversation with Susan Brecker and Darryl Pitt, led by Meg Okura.

 The idea of string quartet and woodwinds was different… It gave me a wide palette with which to play over.
 It was not big band sounding.